Blizzards forecast in California mountains in multiday storm - KESQ

 Meanwhile, people farther east were struggling to deal with the fallout from storms earlier this week.

-Brian Wheeler, a spokesman for Consumers Energy in Michigan, said the utility had 127,000 customers without power by late Saturday morning after one of the the worst ice storms in decades.
-Half an inch (1.27 centimeters) of ice weighed down some power lines — equivalent to the weight of a baby grand piano, he said.
+Almost 400,000 customers were without power in Michigan as of early Saturday afternoon, according to poweroutage.us.
+The two main utilities in the state, DTE and Consumers Energy, have said they hope to have the lights back on for most of their customers by Sunday night.

-More than 500 crews from five states were working to restore power, with most jobs expected to be done by midnight Sunday and the remainder on Monday.
+Brian Wheeler, a spokesman for Consumers Energy, said half an inch (1.27 centimeters) of ice weighed down some power lines — equivalent to the weight of a baby grand piano.

 In Kalamazoo, Michigan, Allison Rinker was using a borrowed generator to keep her 150-year-old house warm Saturday after two nights in the cold and dark.